 Appropriation Bills

-Legislation requesting an appropriation for a program will usually go to one committee that deals with the subject (for instance in the House a health bill will go to the House Health & Human Service Committee). for a vote.
+Legislation requesting an appropriation for a program will usually go to one committee that deals with the subject (for instance, in the House a health bill will go to the House Health & Human Service Committee) for a vote.
 Most bills pass that committee, but not all.
 That is usually the last vote taken on the bill.
-If a House bill it will go to the House Appropriations and Finance Committee and they will decide whether to include it in House Bill 2 (HB2) – the budget bill
+If it’s a House bill, it will go to the House Appropriations and Finance Committee, and they will decide whether to include it in House Bill 2 (HB2) – the budget bill.

-If it is a Senate bill, it will go a subject committee and then to Senate Finance to see if they want to add it to HB2 when it comes over from the House.
+If it is a Senate bill, it will go a subject committee and then to Senate Finance to see if they want to add it to HB2 when that bill comes over from the House.

-In either case, the bill with its bill number never goes to the House or Senate floor for a vote
+In either case, the bill with its bill number never goes to the House or Senate floor for a vote.

-Always best to get it added in the House version of HB2.
+It’s always best to get it added in the House version of HB2.

 Tax Credits bills

-A House tax credit bill will go to a related subject committee (tax credit for health care professionals would go to House Health & Human Services Committee) then be sent the House Taxation and Revenue Committee.
+A House tax credit bill will go to a related subject committee (tax credit for health care professionals would go to the House Health & Human Services Committee).
+Then, if it passes the committee, it will be sent the House Taxation and Revenue Committee.
 They will decide whether or not to include it in the overall tax package.

 A Senate tax credit bill will go to a related subject committee and then to Senate Taxation, Business and Transportation.
 They will decide whether or not to add it to the tax bill that comes over from the House.

-In either case, the bill with its bill never goes to the House or Senate floor for a vote.
+In either case, the bill never goes to the House or Senate floor for a vote.

 New Tax Bills